Bonnie Newman: Career

-Newman was the Assistant Dean of Students at UNH from 1969 to 1972 and Dean of Students from 1972 to 1978.
+Newman was the assistant dean of students at UNH from 1969 to 1972 and dean of students from 1972 to 1978.

-She was chief of staff to Judd Gregg when he was in the United States House of Representatives in the early 1980s.
-She then served as Assistant Secretary of Commerce for economic development in the Reagan administration from 1984 to 1985.
-She served as president of the Business and Industry Association of New Hampshire in Concord from 1985 to 1988, before taking charge of administrative operations during the Presidency of George H. W. Bush.
+In 1981, she moved to Washington D.C. to serve as chief of staff to Judd Gregg when he was in the United States House of Representatives.
+From 1982 to 1984 she was the associate director of presidential personnel at the White House.
+She then served as Assistant Secretary of Commerce for economic development and head of the Economic Development Administration from 1984 to 1985.
+She served as president of the Business and Industry Association of New Hampshire in Concord from 1985 to 1988.
+On February 11, 1988 she was named president of the New England Council.
+She left in 1989 to lead administrative operations for the George H. W. Bush administration.
+From 1991 to 1995 she was president of Coastal Broadcasting Corp., owner of WZEA-FM radio in Hampton, New Hampshire.

 Newman served as interim Dean of the Whittemore School of Business and Economics at the University of New Hampshire from 1998 to 1999.
-She also served as the executive dean at the Harvard University Kennedy School of Government from 2000 to 2005.
+She served as the executive dean at Harvard Kennedy School at Harvard University from 2000 to 2005.
 Newman then served as interim president of UNH from 2006 through 2007.
 She was a Senior Fellow at the Harvard University John F. Kennedy School of Government.

-Newman is chairwoman of the United States Naval Academy Board of Visitors and has served on the board of FairPoint Communications since 2007.
-She is presently the interim chancellor of the Community College System of New Hampshire, serving from August 2011 until February 2012.
+Newman is a former chairwoman of the United States Naval Academy Board of Visitors and has served on the board of FairPoint Communications since 2007.
+She was the interim chancellor of the Community College System of New Hampshire, serving from August 2011 until February 2012.